I Bullshitted My Way to the Top of Paris Fashion Week

 The guy purses his lips.
 This is the vibe of the party.

 All of a sudden, somebody flings themselves onto the bouncy castle, and every head in my vicinity turns.
 It's Alexa Chung.
-I realise that to be a true icon, all eyes must be on you.
+I realise icons are the people everybody has their eyes on.
 I need to amp things up.

 Stepping off the bouncy castle, I notice the perfect chance to make my mark.